 Interface or Class Description XMLInputStreamFactory Factory used to create XMLInputStream objects for parsing XML documents.
 XMLInputStream Interface used to contain the input stream of events.
 BufferedXMLInputStream Extension of the XMLInputStream interface to allow marking and resetting of the stream.
 XMLOutputStreamFactory Factory used to create XMLOutputStream objects for generating XML documents.
 XMLOutputStream Interface used write events.
 ElementFactory Utility to create instances of the interfaces used in this API.
 XMLEvent Base interface for all types of events in an XML document, such as the start of an element, the end of an element, and so on.
 StartElement Most important of the XMLEvent sub-interfaces.
 Used to get information about a start element in an XML document.
+AttributeIterator Object used to iterate over the set of attributes of an element.
+Attribute Object that describes a particular attribute of an element.

-Table 9-1 Interfaces and Classes of the XML Streaming API
+Table B-1 Interfaces and Classes of the XML Streaming API